 For a more comprehensive resource, be sure to get your hands on a copy of Vegan for Life: Everything You Need to Know to Be Healthy and Fit on a Plant-Based Diet by Jack Norris, RD, and Virginia Messina, MPH, RD.

 It’s a good idea to work with a vegan registered dietitian to make sure you know how to build nutritious and delicious vegan meals and snacks.
 They can help you with meal planning, supplement recommendations and more.
 I offer one-on-one nutrition counseling and lifestyle coaching for vegans and can work with you on feel-good, healthy habits that are realistic and sustainable.

 Want to learn about how to live a vegan lifestyle while practicing intuitive eating?

 Grab my 5 Strategies for Intuitive Eating as a Vegan freebie!

 The ultimate goal of these strategies is to make your vegan transition as smooth as possible.
 There will always be challenges and that’s a normal part of the process.

-Coming Soon: 10 Strategies to Help You Go Vegan.
+Ready to go vegan?
+Make sure you read 10 Strategies to Help You Go Vegan!